trilitech/uniswap-v2-fork/README.md

 ### Deploy without a new WETH contract

-You need to comment the line 41 in the `deploy/periphery/02-deploy-UniswapV2Router02.ts` like so:
+You need to remove `"WETH9"` the line 41 in the `deploy/periphery/02-deploy-UniswapV2Router02.ts` like so:
 ```
-// deployUniswapV2Router02.dependencies = ["WETH9"]; // comment this if you want to deploy the Router without deploying a WETH contract
+deployUniswapV2Router02.dependencies = ["UniswapV2Factory"]; // remove "WETH9" if you want to deploy the Router without deploying a WETH contract
 ```

 Then you can specify the address of the WETH contract you want to use on the line 19 in the same file: